edwinb/Blodwen/Notes/implementation-notes.md

 block of declarations, and ensure that they are lifted to top level definitions in TT by applying them to every name in scope.

-Since we don't know how many times a loca definition will be applied, in general, anything bound with multiplicity 1 is passed to the local definition with multiplicity 0, so if you want to use it in a local definition, you need to pass it explicitly.
+Since we don't know how many times a local definition will be applied, in general, anything bound with multiplicity 1 is passed to the local definition with multiplicity 0, so if you want to use it in a local definition, you need to pass it explicitly.